 Democratic partisans, liberals and greens have spent much of the last eight years tearing out our hair about all the ways the hyper-partisan it's-all-a-hoax!
 Republicans have blocked action on climate.
 These complaints may have been cathartic, but they have not been productive.
 We have not had and cannot have any impact on Republicans, and our partisan apocalypse talk and our sacrifice-now agenda are obviously alienating the vast, moderate middle.

 The work of holding Republican obstructionists, anti-government extremists, and right-wing conspiracy mongers to task is work for principled conservatives, not liberals.
 The work of greens and liberals is to challenge the Democratic demagogues, the left-wing bullies, and the Climate McCarthyites who narrow and polarize the debate in ways that make effective policy action all but impossible.
 If we can hold our own hyper-partisans to account then fair-minded conservatives might do the same.
 For until the establishment and the grassroots on both left and right learn to say no to Joe Romm and to Glenn Beck, hyper-partisanship is here to stay.

-Climate McCarthyism, Part I: Joe Romm's Intimidation Campaign
+Part One: Joe Romm's Intimidation Campaign

 Bryan Walsh, "As Climate Summit Nears, Skeptics Gain Traction," December 2, 2009